Names of the American Civil War: War of Separation/Secession

-Central and Eastern Europe: Sezessionskrieg is commonly used in German language, and Wojna secesyjna is used in Polish (Walt Whitman calls it the "War of Secession" or the "Secession War" in his prose.)
+Central and Eastern Europe: Sezessionskrieg is commonly used in German language, and Wojna secesyjna is used in Polish.
+(Walt Whitman calls it the "War of Secession" or the "Secession War" in his prose).

-War for Southern Independence/Second American Revolution
+War for Southern Independence/The War of Northern Aggression

-The "War for Southern Independence," the "Second American Revolution," and their variations are names used by some Southerners to refer to the war.
+The names "War for Southern Independence" or "The War of Northern Aggression" and their variations are used by some Southerners to refer to the war.
 That terminology aims to parallel usage of the American Revolutionary War.
 While popular on the Confederate side during the war (Stonewall Jackson regularly referred to the war as the "second war for independence"), the term lost popularity in the immediate aftermath of the Confederacy's defeat and its failure to gain independence.
 The term resurfaced slightly in the late 20th century.

 A popular poem published in the early stages of hostilities was South Carolina.
 Its prologue referred to the war as the "Third War for Independence" since it named the War of 1812 as the second such war.
 On November 8, 1860, the Charleston Mercury, a contemporary southern newspaper, stated, "The tea has been thrown overboard.
 The Revolution of 1860 has been initiated."

 In the 1920s, the historian Charles A. Beard used the term "Second American Revolution" to emphasize the changes brought on by the Union's victory.
-The term is still used by the Sons of Confederate Veterans organization but with the intent to represent the Confederacy's cause positively.
+The term is still used by the Sons of Confederate Veterans organization but with the intent to represent the Confederacy's racist and slave-owning cause positively.

 War for the Union

-Some Southern Unionists and northerners used "The War for the Union," the title of a December 1861 lecture by the abolitionist leader Wendell Phillips.
+Some Southern Unionists and northerners used "The War for the Union", the title of a December 1861 lecture by the abolitionist leader Wendell Phillips.

 Ordeal of the Union, a major eight-volume history published from 1947 to 1971 by the historian and journalist (Joseph) Allan Nevins, emphasizes the Union in the first volume's title, which also came to name the series.
 Because Nevins earned the Bancroft, Scribner, and National Book Award Prizes for books in his Ordeal of the Union series, his title may have been influential.
-However, the fourth volume is titled Prologue to Civil War, 1859-1861, and the next four volumes use "War" in their titles.
+However, the fourth volume is titled Prologue to Civil War, 1859–1861, and the next four volumes use "War" in their titles.
 The sixth volume, War Becomes Revolution, 1862–1863, picks up on that earlier thread in naming the conflict, but Nevins neither viewed Southern secession as revolutionary nor supported Southern apologist attempts to link the war with the American Revolution of 1775–1783.
-If anything, his choice of the term in regard to the Civil War has more to do with the Industrial Revolution and its profound effects.